 We were concerned for two main reasons: for the well-being of future human patients, and the wellbeing of the sheep they are performing surgery on.

-We then contacted the RANZCOG Board, Council and the Conference Organising Committee members urging them to stop their plans to use live sheep and use a better, more humane method instead.
+We reached out to the RANZCOG Board, Council and the Conference Organising Committee members urging them to stop their plans to use live sheep and use a better, more ethical method instead.

-We received a disappointing response, RANZCOG were still planning on going ahead with their plans to use live sheep to train obstetricians and gynaecologists at their upcoming laparoscopic training workshops being held at Middlemore Hospital in Auckland on the 27th and 28th of October.
-They must have been embarrassed about it because they then removed all mention of the laparoscopic workshop from the annual scientific meeting programme!
+We received a disappointing response, RANZCOG were still planning on going ahead with their plans to use live sheep to train obstetricians and gynaecologists at their upcoming laparoscopic training workshops..
+They must have been embarrassed about it because they then removed all mention of the laparoscopic workshop from the annual scientific meeting program!

 NZAVS had even offered to help source alternative equipment that could be used instead and could train the students better.

-Together we did it — live sheep will no longer be used to train on at the upcoming conference!
-We also want to thank RANZCOG for listening to and respecting public opinion.
-Read more here.
+Together we did it — live sheep will no longer be used to train on at the upcoming conference.
+Learn more here.